 Value in use is the present value of the future cash flows expected to be derived from continuing use of an asset plus a terminal value.
-It is determined internally or by external experts on the basis of
+It is determined internally or by external experts based on:

-- cash flows projections contained in financial budgets/forecasts approved by management and cash flows beyond the projection period are estimated by applying a constant or decreasing growth rate; and - the terminal value determined by applying a perpetual growth rate to the final cash flow projection.
+· Cash-flow projections contained in financial budgets/forecasts approved by management and cash flows beyond the projection period are estimated by applying a constant or decreasing growth rate; and

+• The terminal value determined by applying a perpetual growth rate to the final cash flow projection.